nlharris/DataFileUtil/README.md

 Some examples of methods available in DataFileUtil:
 - Download from external URL
 - File un/compression (gzip, tar, zip)
-- Upload to shock
+- Upload to Shock
-- Download from shock
+- Download from Shock
 - Download from staging area to scratch space in SDK Docker container
 - Upload/download from WS
-- Copy shock node and gain permissions, files and their metadata
+- Copy Shock node and gain permissions, files and their metadata

 All methods can be browsed in the DataFileUtil KIDL type spec: https://github.com/kbaseapps/DataFileUtil/blob/master/DataFileUtil.spec